denten-books/plain-text/0-chapter.md

 [^ln-char]: There are many caveats here, to be explored later.
 Follow along with exercises related to the discussion in the Technical Appendix.

 [^ln-human]: Recent theory challenges the conceptual boundaries between humans and machines in a concerted way.
 Perhaps, such boundaries were never that clearly articulated in the first place.
 It is also likely that other modalities of being are possible on the spectrum between human and machine, or human and complex system.
 We will have a chance to explore these possibilities in second half of the book.
 For now, I ask that the reader simply rely on the colloquial, pre-theoretical understanding of both person and instrument.
 However intertwined the hand and the hammer can become, there is an intuitive way in which a child can separate one from the other.
-There is deep-rooted instinct at work in that distinction, one that cannot and should not be dismissed as mere naiveté.
+A deep-rooted instinct at work in that distinction, one that cannot and should not be dismissed as mere naiveté.
 The concept of a human is in itself a powerful theoretical construct, and, as I will argue throughout, one necessary, not only for the understanding of key concepts in literary theory and computer science, but also in articulating an ethics of critical computation.

 [^ln-meaning]: I write "meaning" in quotation marks, because the question of whether it makes sense to talk about meaning for artificial agents is a